-The Spokane River and Lake Spokane have been placed on the State of Washington's 303(d) list of impaired waters due to elevated concentrations of polychlorinated biphenyls (PCBs) in fish tissue, as specified by Washington's Water Quality Assessment Listing Methodology to Meet Clean Water Act Requirements (Water Quality Program Policy 1-11).
-To address these impairments, the Department of Ecology (Ecology) has been pursuing a toxics reduction strategy that included the establishment of a Spokane River Regional Toxics Task Force (Task Force) to identify and reduce PCBs at their source in the watershed.
+The Spokane River and Lake Spokane have been placed on the State of Washington's 303(d) list of impaired waters due to elevated concentrations of polychlorinated biphenyls (PCBs) in fish tissue, as specified by Washington's Water Quality Assessment Listing Methodology to Meet Clean Water Act Requirements (Water Quality Program Policy 1-11)1.
+To address these impairments, the Department of Ecology (Ecology) has been pursuing a toxics reduction strategy that included the establishment of the Spokane River Regional Toxics Task Force (Task Force) to identify and reduce PCBs at their source in the watershed.
 One of the key missions of the Task Force is to make measurable progress toward meeting applicable water quality criteria for PCBs.
 Demonstrating that this progress is occurring requires a long-term monitoring program.
 The Task Force developed a long-term monitoring program consisting of parallel efforts monitoring PCB concentrations in the water column and fish tissue and began conducting monitoring in accordance with this program in 2020.

 This study describes the continuation of monitoring of water column PCB concentrations using semipermeable membrane devices (SPMDs).
-The results of this study are designed to support long term trend assessment of PCB concentrations in the water column that may be used as one measure of the effectiveness of PCB control actions aimed at the reduction of PCBs in the Spokane River.
+The results of this study are designed to support a long-term trend assessment of PCB concentrations in the water column that may be used as one measure of the effectiveness of PCB control actions aimed at the reduction of PCBs in the Spokane River.
 The trend assessment was intended to analyze PCB concentrations in the Spokane River during three flow regimes (summer low flow, winter moderate flow, and spring high flow).
 Samples for summer 2022 low flow and winter 2022-2023 moderate flow have been collected and analyzed.
-However, spring high flow samples have been collected but were not yet analyzed at the time of this report: therefore, this report includes the summer 2022 low flow and winter 2022-2023 moderate flow regimes and not the spring 2023 high flow regime.
+Spring high flow samples have been collected but were not yet analyzed at the time of this report; therefore, this report includes the summer 2022 low flow and winter 2022-2023 moderate flow regimes but not the spring 2023 high flow regime.
 This study was also designed to assess whether time-integrated sampling indicates greater low-flow PCB concentrations at Mirabeau Point than those observed at the WA/ID State Line station, as an indication of the presence of unmonitored PCB loads entering the river upstream of Mirabeau Point.

 SPMDs were deployed at five locations in the Spokane River.
 Four of the locations correspond to the long-term sampling stations established in 2020: Washington/Idaho State Line, downstream of Upriver Dam, at East Trent Avenue in Spokane, and Nine Mile Dam.
-Water column monitoring was conducted at these stations via two-a one-month-long deployments of SPMDs, during corresponding to late summer 2022 low flow, and winter 2022-2023 moderate flow conditions.
-A fifth station was added at-downstream of Mirabeau Point independent of long-term monitoring;
+Water column monitoring was conducted at these stations via a one-month-long deployment of SPMDs during late summer 2022 low flow and winter 2022-2023 moderate flow conditions.
+A fifth station was added downstream of Mirabeau Point independent of long-term monitoring; monitoring at this location consisted of a one-month-long deployment of a SPMD during late summer 2022 low flow conditions.

-&lt;sup>1Fish tissue PCB concentrations are considered as part of narrative water quality standards.
+1Fish tissue PCB concentrations are considered as part of narrative water quality standards.